pivotal-mea-pa/qnb-workshop/cloud-ops/README.md

 Content can be shared between levels, however progressing from Level 1 to Level 3 with a core group of customers will provide maximum value.

-Platform Architechts should review the **Prerequisites** documents for each workshop level for tips and notes on content and workshop flow.
+Platform Architects should review the **Prerequisites** documents for each workshop level for tips and notes on content and workshop flow.

 ---
 ## Curators Notes